-The minimum for leads investing their own money in a syndicate is 2.5%.
-And the minimum for leads investing out of a fund is 20%.
-Leads also receive no management fees from the syndicate.
+The minimum for leads investing their own money in a syndicate is generally 2.5%.
+And the minimum for leads investing out of a fund is generally 20%.
+Except in rare cases, leads receive no management fees from the syndicate.

-So, for leads, syndicates are already more expensive than venture capital funds.
+So, for the vast majority of leads, syndicates are already more expensive than venture capital funds.
 Raising the minimum would cause some leads to stop syndicating their investments.
 They would instead invest through a venture capital fund.

 Raising the minimum would also cause some leads who are new to investing to stop altogether, because it is already a significant portion of their net worth.
 This would lead to less diversity of investment opportunities from new leads.